Guillermo del Toro's unrealized projects: Hater

-2010s

 Hellboy: Silverlance

-In 2010, Hellboy screenwriter Peter Briggs was asked by Universal to script a spin-off centring on Prince Nuada, and provisionally agreed that Briggs could direct the film in New Zealand.
+In 2010, the Hellboy screenwriter Peter Briggs was asked by Universal to script a spin-off centring on Prince Nuada and provisionally agreed that Briggs could direct the film in New Zealand.
 Briggs began work on an outline with co-writer Aaron Mason.
-Titled Hellboy: Silverlance, the script was a B.P.R.D. story featuring Abe Sapien as the main character with Hellboy in a supporting role.
+Titled Hellboy: Silverlance, the script was a B.P.R.D story featuring Abe Sapien in a main role with Hellboy in a supporting role.
 Moving into the new B.P.R.D. headquarters in Colorado, Abe is troubled by his psychic connection with Princess Nuala, and begins researching the elves' history.
-The film would have shown Nuada's adventures throughout history, including his rivalry with a fairy courtier who orchestrates Nuada's exile in hopes of marrying Nuala and seizing control of the fairy kingdom; Nuada first meeting Mister Wink by saving him from a troupe of soldiers during the Spanish Inquisition; and Nuada in Nazi Germany, engineering a pact to keep various supernatural entities safe during World War II (with Nuada and Kroenen fighting in a "friendly" match for Project Ragnarok men.)
+The film would have shown Nuada's adventures throughout history, including his rivalry with a fairy courtier who orchestrates Nuada's exile in hopes of marrying Nuala and seizing control of the fairy kingdom; Nuada first meeting Mister Wink by saving him from a troupe of soldiers during the Spanish Inquisition; and Nuada in Nazi Germany, engineering a pact to keep various supernatural entities safe during World War II (with Nuada and Kroenen fighting in a "friendly" match for Project Ragnarok men).
 Doug Jones would have played both Abe and the Angel of Death, who strikes a bargain with Nuada.
 Rupert Evans's Agent Myers would also have returned.
 The story climaxed at the new B.P.R.D. headquarters, with the return of Rasputin's summoning gauntlet.
-Universal wanted to proceed with the project, but it emerged that del Toro's Hellboy 3 was still a possibility, so Silverlance was shelved.
-In 2015, Briggs received another call from Universal, saying that Hellboy 3 had been cancelled and asking him and Mason to return for a reworked Silverlance, with producers del Toro and Lawrence Gordon involved.
+Universal wanted to proceed with the project, but it emerged that del Toro's Hellboy III was still a possibility, so Silverlance was shelved.
+In 2015, Briggs received another call from Universal, saying that the third Hellboy film had been cancelled and asking him and Mason to return for a reworked Silverlance, with producers del Toro and Lawrence Gordon involved.
 The caveat was that Hellboy could not appear, but the writers managed to get the character a cameo appearance at the climax.
 If successful, the film would have launched a From the Files of the B.P.R.D. spin-off series.
 In May 2017, Briggs affirmed that, with the announcement of the Hellboy reboot, the Silverlance project was dead.

-Drood

-On June 1, 2010, MTV News reported that del Toro was set to direct a film adaptation of Drood, a novel by Dan Simmons, for Universal Pictures.